evkx/evkx.github.io/content/models/porsche/taycan/Taycan_GTS/_index.md

 ## Cargo Capacity and Towing Ability

-The trunk offers a cargo capacity of 407 liters (14.4 CU FT).
+The trunk offers a cargo capacity of 366 liters (12.9 CU FT).
+With the rear seat folded down, this expands to 1210 liters (42.7 CU FT).
 On the roof, you can load up to 75 kg (165.3 lbs).
 Additionally, there is a frunk (front trunk) with a storage capacity of 84 liters (3.0 CU FT).

 The vehicle’s maximum weight is 2850 kg (6283 lbs), with a base weight of 2285 kg (5038 lbs).
 This allows for a maximum load of 565 kg (1246 lbs), including the driver and passengers.
 Note that some options may increase the base weight and reduce the maximum loading capacity.